West Garo Hills district: Demographics

 Tura has a mixed population of Garos or A'chiks (as they prefer to call themselves), Bengalis, Nepalis, Assamese, members of other ethnic groups such as the Hajong, Rabhas and Koches, Bodo and a fair sprinkling of South Indians in the Catholic Church, the teaching profession and the paramilitary forces.

 Languages

 Garo (or A'chik) is the most spoken language in the district.
 Other languages clubbed under Garo include A'Tong.
-Kamtapuri, locally known as Deshi is the second largest language.
+Goalpariya, locally known as Deshi is the second largest language.
 Hajong, Koch and Rabha are the next largest languages.
 Assamese is spoken by a small minority.
 The Muslim non-tribals along with the Rabhas, Koches and Hajongs of the plain belt mostly study Assamese as their MIL, whereas Hindu non-tribals study Bengali as their MIL.
 A small minority of Hindi speakers are in the district.

 Culture

 Places of Interest

 Some places of interest in Garo Hills are Siju Cave, Nokrek Peak, Siju Bird Sanctuary, Imilsang Dare falls, Sosibibra and Rongdong falls.